Minor Deepening Minor: Global Health

 • Vaccinations against Diphtheria, Pertussis, Tetanus and Polio (DKTP) as well as Mumps, Measles and Rubella (BMR) are compulsory.
 Furthermore, adequate vaccination against Hepatitis B is compulsory as well.

 • For your trip you will need a compulsory booster vaccination against Diphtheria, Tetanus and Polio (DTP), as well as compulsory vaccinations against Rabies and Hepatitis A.

 • Yellow Fever and others only when indicated (LCR guidelines).
 Malaria prophylaxis will depend on the country and areas you will be visiting (LCR guidelines).

-• Having acquired all study credits (60 ECTS) of Bachelor year 1 at the moment of the selection procedure (ultimately 2 June 2020).
+- Having acquired all study credits (60 ECTS) of Bachelor year 1 at the moment of the selection procedure

-• Having acquired a minimum of 30 ECTS in Bachelor year 2 at the moment of the selection procedure (ultimately 2 June 2020).
+- Expected to acquire a minimum of 30 ECTS in Bachelor year 2 at the moment of the selection procedure

 Overview content per week

 - 5 weeks of introduction and preparation in Rotterdam (Erasmus MC), concluded with a digital exam.